testndev/web-tests-bad-practices/slides.md

 ## 👉 Use web first assertions

 Assertions are a way to verify that the expected result and the actual result matched or not.

 By using web first assertions Playwright (or Cypress) will wait until the expected condition is met.

 For example, when testing an alert message, a test would click a button that makes a message appear and check that the alert message is there.

 If the alert message takes half a second to appear, assertions such as `toBeVisible()` will wait and retry if needed.

 </v-clicks>

 ---
 layout: default
-class: text-left
 ---

 # Conclusion

-Common:
+Reminder of presented recommendations:

+1. 👀 Every action should be followed by a verification
+2. 🐢 Use auto-wait mechanisms provided by frameworks
+3. ⏭️ Isolate each of your tests
-- fragile selectors
+4. 🍹 Avoid fragile selectors
-- Hard breaks
-- too weak assertions
-- All code in the same file
-- Code duplication in multiple files
-- Same dataset shared with multiple tests
-- Tests dependent on each other
-- Tests dependent on external elements to test subject
-- `toBe(true)` or `should("be.true")` for everything

-Cypress:
-- Too long chaining
+5. ⛓️ Avoid long chaining (with Cypress)
+6. 🍱 Manage mocked dataset with fixtures
+7. 🗄️ Regroup repeated business logic (with Page Object and commons steps)
+8. 🔤 Use coherent titles
+9. 🏁 Regroup repeated setups
+10. 🌐 Use Web assertions provided by frameworks

 <!--
+1. Chaque action devrait être suivie d’une vérification
+2. Utiliser les mécanismes d’attente automatique fournis par les outils
+3. Isolez chacun de vos tests
-- des sélecteurs fragiles
+4. Évitez les sélecteurs fragiles
-- Des pauses en dur
-- Du chainage trop long
-- Assertions trop faibles
-- Tout le code dans le même fichier
-- Duplication de code dans plusieurs fichiers
+5. Évitez le chaînage long (avec Cypress)
-- Un jeu de données commun à plusieurs tests
+6. Gérer le jeu de données simulé avec des fixtures
-- Des tests dépendants les uns des autres
-- Des tests dépendants d'éléments externes au sujet de test
-- `toBe(true)` ou should("be.true") pour tout --> utiliser les assertion Web adaptées
+7. Regrouper la logique métier répétée (avec des Page Object et étapes communes)
+8. Utiliser des titres cohérents
+9. Regrouper les "setup" répétées
+10. Utiliser les assertions Web fournies par les outils

 -->

 ---